luciansmith/SharingDiseaseModels/README.md

 This work used the MIcro Simulation Tool (MIST) that is based on IEST.
 The IEST GPL disease modeling framework was initially supported by the Biostatistics and Economic Modeling Core of the MDRTC (P60DK020572) and by the Methods and Measurement Core of the MCDTR (P30DK092926), both funded by the National Institute of Diabetes and Digestive and Kidney Diseases.
 The modeling framework was initially defined as GPL and was funded by Chronic Disease Modeling for Clinical Research Innovations grant (R21DK075077) from the same institute.
 MIST, however, was developed without financial support.

-Additional thanks to Richard Smith? for his review: https://groups.google.com/forum/#!topic/public-scientific-reviews/8SCxed6KhlU
+Additional thanks to Robert Smith? for his review: https://groups.google.com/forum/#!topic/public-scientific-reviews/8SCxed6KhlU